ScoopInstaller/Scoop/README.md

 Scoop is also great at handling single-file programs and Powershell scripts.
 These don't even need to be compressed.
 See the [runat](https://github.com/ScoopInstaller/Main/blob/master/bucket/runat.json) package for an example: it's really just a GitHub gist.

+### Contribute to this project

+If you'd like to improve Scoop by adding features or fixing bugs, please read our [Contributing Guide](https://github.com/ScoopInstaller/.github/blob/main/.github/CONTRIBUTING.md).

 ### Support this project

 If you find Scoop useful and would like to support ongoing development and maintenance, here's how: